brainstormforce/wp-spectra/README.md

 * Fix: Call To Action - When using call to action with additional button, on responsive view button is getting more height
 * Fix: Table Of Contents - Resolved an issue in which the Table Of Contents block would overflow the Container in Full Site Editing (FSE) themes.
 * Fix: Post Carousel - Resolved an issue in the FSE ( Full Site Editing ) template in which the arrows would overflow the page.
+* Fix: Team - Resolved an issue in which the alignment would not function properly when the Team block is used in RTL mode.
 * Fix: Spectra Custom CSS - Resolved Conflict with Astra Custom Layout Sticky Settings.

 ### 2.6.1 - FRIDAY, 19th MAY 2003 ###